 Take a few minutes to read this article or watch our video before transferring money.

 A BSB, otherwise known as Bank State Branch number, is a 6-digit number that distinguishes banks and branches across Australia.

 Essentially, it is a bank branch identifier that is used by Australian banks to identify an account’s bank branch.
 It’s used with a bank account number to send money to a recipient.

 You may have heard of a SWIFT code which is used for international transfers worldwide.
 It is similar to that, only this is used for both local and international transfers to Australia.

-The layout of a BSB code is XXY–ZZZ.
+The layout of a Bank State Branch code is XXY–ZZZ.
 The first two digits (XX) indicate the bank or financial institution where the money is being transferred.
 The third digit (Y) refers to the state in Australia where the branch is located.
 And the last three digits (ZZZ) provide the unique address of the branch.